-Moms have expressed to us that they are grateful that we have done the daunting work of selecting poems, and they tell us that they no longer have guilt over not doing art with their kids because the art options we provide are doable and low-stress.
+Moms have expressed to us that they are grateful that we have done the daunting work of selecting poems and they tell us they no longer have guilt over not doing art with their kids because the art options we provide are doable and low-stress.

 Beginning a Morning Time habit with ready-made plans takes a large bit of the stress out of just getting started.